Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms: Analysis and Discussion

 Next, we found that our ranking of theory-based categories was correct (\textbf{RQ2}).
-Demographics was the highest performing category followed by attitudes, though experiences and relationships tied for lowest F1.
-Lastly, for \textbf{RQ3}, we found that some automatic categories performed almost as well as theory-based categories, but that theory-based approaches (mostly demographics and attitudes) outperformed clusters.
-It was not as intuitive to understand why one cluster outperforms another, e.g. why relationship issues with men performed much better than issues with women.
+Demographics was the highest performing category followed by attitudes, experiences, and lastly relationships.
+Lastly, for \textbf{RQ3}, we found that some automatic categories performed as well as theory-based categories, but that theory-based approaches (mostly demographics and attitudes) outperformed most clusters.
+It was not as intuitive to understand why one cluster outperforms another, e.g. why parenting and discipline (C3) outperforms relationship issues (C5 \& C6).
 Similar amounts of effort went into constructing both theory-based and automatic categories.
-Future work will need to run more extensive experiments to find more comprehensive answers to these questions, but it appears that defining self-disclosure types using theory can lead to improved performance.
+Future work will need to run more extensive experiments to find more comprehensive answers to these questions, but it appears that defining self-disclosure types using both approaches can lead to improved performance.

 \mysubsection{Sampling Analysis.} We further examine the type of similar posts used to represent the annotators.
-For our experiments with all comments, we plot the proportion of times that the five most similar posts used to represent that annotator come from each category, shown in Figure~\ref{fig:category_frequency}.
-We note that 75\% of these top-5 similar posts have no theory-based category and 78\% of them have no automatic category.
+For our experiments using all annotator comments, we plot the proportion of times that the five most similar comments used to represent that annotator come from each category, shown in Figure~\ref{fig:category_frequency}.
+We note that 75\% of these top-5 similar comments have no theory-based category and 78\% of them have no automatic category.
 Using either of our methods to categorize these posts eliminates the majority of similar comments.
-This explains the slightly lower performance when using comments from only one category rather than sampling from the full pool of posts from that author.
-We include an additional analysis of subcategories in Appendix~\ref{sec:appendix_subcats}.
+This explains the slightly lower performance when using comments from only one category rather than sampling from the full pool of posts from that author (as in Table~\ref{tab:samples——sit}.

+We also looked at the proportion of times that posts were sampled from the low-level theory-based categories.
+These are shown in Figure~\ref{fig:subcat_frequency}.
+We see that similar posts most often select identity statements, rather than gender and age when using demographics.
+When we look at experiences, we see that most similar posts come from the set of possessions, with a lower proportion coming from work and hobbies.
+These proportions roughly follow the frequency of these types of posts.